 Our team of RDs, and the originators of the low FODMAP diet, recommend that the diet be undertaken with the aid of a dietitian.
 In conjunction, there are self-guided courses that you can complete on your own schedule.

 We highly recommend the Monash Patient Course.
-This is brand new (as of 12/2019) and is a very thorough way to learn about the diet.
+This is a very thorough way to learn about the diet.

 The course covers all the essential topics including: